IF healthcare was a country it would be the fifth largest carbon emitter in the world.

 It’s a startling fact that lays bare the important role of global health leaders in the fight against climate change.

-While the task ahead may seem daunting, there are a number of innovative programmes across the UK that give cause for optimism.
+While the task ahead may seem daunting, there are a number of innovative approaches that practices can take.

 Benefits of going green

 Advocates for a “greener NHS” are quick to emphasise that tackling climate change can have a direct positive impact on our health, not to mention saving the NHS money.

 The Greener NHS campaign in England refers to a “climate health emergency” and cites examples of climate change health consequences, including:

 - Air pollution (whose causes are often the same as climate change) is linked to conditions like heart disease, stroke and lung cancer, contributing to around 36,000 deaths annually.

 - The impact of extreme weather events (which are becoming more frequent due to climate change).
 Flooding is connected to the spread of infectious disease in the UK, while heatwaves are also believed to be a factor in hundreds of excess deaths.

 A recent article in the International Dental Journal looked at the impact of climate change on oral health.
 It described how factors such as air pollution and rising temperatures cause damage to the ozone layer (which absorbs the sun’s harmful ultraviolet radiation), which in turn increases the risk of lip and skin cancers.

 How to make a difference